visualvanguardmedia/multimedia-portfolio/Jim_Elli_Cover_Letter_Filmless.md

 **Experience That Matches Your Needs:**
 - **10+ years** of cinematography experience creating content for wide audiences
 - **150+ completed projects** with a proven 4.9/5 client satisfaction rating
-- **Professional equipment package** including RED cameras, Sony FX6, complete lens collection, and professional lighting kit
+- **Professional equipment package** including Sony A7 IV, Sony FX30 (2x), complete lens collection, and professional lighting kit
 - **Multi-camera expertise** demonstrated through complex interview productions for MintPress News
 - **Direct client collaboration** experience with businesses of all sizes, from local garage door companies to national news organizations